 - Xavier Devroey (Postdoc), working on Search-based Testing

 - Pouria Derakhshanfar (Postdoc), working on Search-based Testing and Testing for Cyber-physical Systems

 - Imara van Dinten (Ph.D. student), working on COSMOS

 - Leonhard Applis (Ph.D. student), working on AI-based Sofware Testing and Quality

 - Mitchell Olsthoorn (Ph.D. student), working on Testing for Blockchain

-The lab collaborates with the following people/organizations (reported in alphabetic order):
+The lab collaborates with the following people/organizations (reported in alphabetic order by last name):